Skip to content

 Note

 Operates automatically after dataclass init completes.
-Validates all fields and raises ConfigurationError with context on failure.
+Validates all fields including finite-float checks, cross-field consistency, and raises ConfigurationError with context on failure.

 Source code in src/gepa_adk/domain/models.py